prokopschield/number-parser/README.md

     -   `key: K` - The key of the property to read and parse.
 -   **Returns**: A number representing the parsed real number.

+## Context parameter

+-   Each method has an additional `context?: string` parameter, which, if present, is included in error messages should an error be thrown.

 ## Error Handling

 These functions strictly enforce the validation of the input data, throwing errors when encountering invalid or non-numeric inputs: